Review: The Context for Meditating on the False “Me”

 Types of Unawareness

-Now if we look at the so-called Hinayana tenet systems, they are teaching methods for attaining liberation.
+If we look at the so-called Hinayana tenet systems, they are teaching methods for attaining liberation.
 That is the primary goal.
-In addition to the basic unawareness of cause and effect – behavioral cause and effect – is unawareness about we, as persons, exist; we and others.
-There are two levels or topics of unawareness when we talk about unawareness.
-We’re not talking about general unawareness or know incorrectly how to drive a car.
+There are two topics of unawareness when we talk about unawareness.
+We’re not talking about general unawareness – not knowing how to drive a car correctly because of knowing it incorrectly and being closed to the idea of learning how to drive correctly.
 We’re not talking about that.
 We’re talking about two specific topics:

-- We're unaware of behavioral cause and effect – we’re unaware that destructive behavior is self-destructive and leads to our own suffering;
+- We’re unaware of behavioral cause and effect – that destructive behavior is self-destructive and leads to our own suffering.

 - Unawareness of reality, which causes us to act in compulsive karmic ways, which generates rebirth, uncontrollably recurring rebirth.

-Within unawareness of reality, we can speak just in terms of the unawareness of how persons exist – us and others – or all phenomena exist.
+Within unawareness of reality, we can just speak in terms of the unawareness of how persons exist – ourselves and others – or all phenomena exist.
 In the Hinayana systems as studied by the Nalanda tradition, we have Vaibhashika and Sautrantika.
-They are actually sub-divisions of Sarvastivada, which is one of the eighteen so-called Hinayana schools.
-Theravada is one of the other eighteen and that was not studied – well, I don’t know whether it was studied actually or not in Nalanda, but at least the Tibetan tradition doesn’t carry on any study of Theravada.
-It’s just these two sub schools of Sarvastivada.
+They are actually subdivisions of Sarvastivada, which is one of the 18 so-called Hinayana schools.
+Theravada is one of the other 18, and that was not studied – well, I don’t know whether it was actually studied or not in Nalanda, but at least the Tibetan tradition doesn’t carry on any study of Theravada.
+It’s just these two sub-schools of Sarvastivada.
 Those were schools whose texts were written in Sanskrit.
 The Theravada schools, their scriptures are written in Pali – a slightly different language.
-These two Hinayana schools, Vaibhashika and Sautrantika, assert that in order to attain liberation, which was the only thing they are really describing in full how to do, we need to get rid of the unawareness of how persons exist.
-Vaibhashika asserts only one level; Sautrantika asserts two levels of what is the impossible “me" – an impossible way in which persons exist.
+These two Hinayana schools, Vaibhashika and Sautrantika, assert that in order to attain liberation, which was the only thing they were really describing in full how to do, we need to get rid of the unawareness of how persons exist.
+Vaibhashika asserts only one level; Sautrantika asserts two levels of what is the impossible “me,” an impossible way in which persons exist.

-Prasangika – remember we’re talking about Gelug Prasangika – Gelug Prasangika says that, 'No, in order to attain liberation you have to get rid of the unawareness about how all phenomena exist.'
-So it’s the same for attaining both liberation and enlightenment – your understanding.
-So if we speak about three levels of what you need to refute, the two levels of what’s an impossible “me” as asserted by everybody other than the Prasangikas as being the only thing that you need to get rid of to attain liberation.
-Prasangika says that just refuting those two levels is not enough; you have to refute the third level, the more subtle level, as well, about persons and about all phenomena in order to attain liberation or enlightenment.
+Prasangika – remember, we’re talking about Gelug Prasangika – says, “No, in order to attain liberation, you have to get rid of the unawareness about how all phenomena exist.”
+It’s the same for attaining both liberation and enlightenment, our understanding.
+If we speak about three levels of what we need to refute, the two levels of what’s an impossible “me,” as asserted by everybody other than the Prasangikas, as being the only thing that we need to get rid of to attain liberation, Prasangika says that just refuting those two levels is not enough; we have to refute the third level, the more subtle level, as well, about persons and about all phenomena in order to attain liberation or enlightenment.

 Strength of Mind and Motivation

 The only difference in terms of the mind that we use for gaining that understanding of the voidness and absence of these impossible ways of existing corresponding to reality is the strength of the mind.
 The strength of the mind is going to give the amount of force that will cut through the obscurations that are preventing us from attaining liberation or enlightenment.
-For the understanding of voidness to cut through these two levels of obscuration – the emotional, which prevents liberation; and the cognitive, which prevents enlightenment – the understanding is the same.
+For the understanding of voidness to cut through these two levels of obscuration – the emotional that prevents liberation, and the cognitive that prevents enlightenment – the understanding is the same.
 It’s just a matter of how much energy, how much force, is behind it.
-That is dependent of whether the motivation, the force, behind it is determination to be free or renunciation – that's what you would need for gaining liberation; or, in addition, bodhichitta – that would be what we need for attaining enlightenment.
-But the understanding is the same.
+This is dependent on whether the motivation, the force behind it, is the determination to be free (renunciation), as that’s what we would need for gaining liberation, or in addition, bodhichitta, and that would be what we need for attaining enlightenment.
+Nevertheless, the understanding is the same.

 With that motivation – renunciation or bodhichitta – we’re doing positive things, whether we are just meditating or we are also actively helping others.
-And even if we’re meditating to attain liberation, you need to meditate on love and compassion – the four immeasurable attitudes: love, compassion, joy, equanimity.
-So we’re building up positive force, so-called "merit," so that we can understand.
-In the sutra teachings it says that you have to build up three zillion eons of positive force, of merit, in order to attain enlightenment.
-In order to attain non-conceptual cognition of voidness – that requires the first zillion eons of positive force, a tremendous amount.
+Even if we’re meditating to attain liberation, we need to meditate on love and compassion – the four immeasurable attitudes: love, compassion, joy and equanimity.
+We’re building up positive force, so-called “merit,” so that we can understand.
+In the sutra teachings, it says that we have to build up three zillion eons of positive force, merit, in order to attain enlightenment.
+To attain non-conceptual cognition of voidness, that requires the first zillion eons of positive force, a tremendous amount.
 The second zillion will get us to liberation.
 The third zillion will get us to enlightenment.
-So, if you have just that determination to be free, you can build up the first and second zillion eons of positive force but you won’t have enough energy to build up the third zillion eons.
-For that you need bodhichitta.
-So we can understand the difference between determination to be free and bodhichitta in terms of this presentation of the three zillion eons.
-It helps to understand.
-A zillion by the way is the largest number in the presentation of the number system in Indian mathematics.
+If we have just the determination to be free, we can build up the first and second zillion eons of positive force, but we won’t have enough energy to build up the third zillion eons.
+For that, we need bodhichitta.
+We can understand the difference between the determination to be free and bodhichitta in terms of this presentation of the three zillion eons.
+It helps us to understand.
+A zillion, by the way, is the largest number in the presentation of the number system in Indian mathematics.
 That’s why I use zillion.

 Levels of Impossible Ways of Existing of “Me”